zack-bitcoin/CryptGo/README.md

 ####optimizing your miner

 In the config file, change the number "hashes_till_check" to a positive integer.
-For my computer, numbers between 10 and 50 seem to work pretty well for mining.
+For my computer, numbers between 100 and 1000 seem to work pretty well for mining.
 Optimal number depends a lot on connection speed, and the power of your CPU.

 If the number is too high, then all the blocks you mine will get orphaned.
 If the number is too low, then you will waste all your time talking to other miners instead of mining blocks.

 When the system is stable, it should take 1 minute per block.
-In this situation you might want to experiment with bigger numbers like 60 for faster mining speed.
+In this situation you might want to experiment with bigger numbers for faster mining speed.

 When lots of people are joining the system, block time could only take 20 seconds, or less.
-In this situation, you want a very low number, like 5, otherwise you will only mine orphans.
+In this situation, you want a lower number, otherwise you will only mine orphans.

 ####further miner optimizations